blockchains-enginnering/GitPod_IC-SDK-MotokoBootcamp-05.02.2024/README.md

 In your VSCode terminal type:

-``sh -ci "$(curl -fsSL https://internetcomputer.org/install.sh)"`` that's all you need to start with ICP!
+``sh -ci "$(curl -fsSL https://internetcomputer.org/install.sh)"``

+That's all you need to start with ICP!